-- 32.1 Except as provided in this clause, this Agreement may be terminated as follows: - In the case of registered nurses, enrolled nurses, activities/ recreation officers, by either party giving four weeks' written notice. - In the case of caregivers, household employees, kitchen hands, gardeners, maintenance workers and physiotherapy assistants, cooks, chefs, and receptionists by either party giving two weeks' written notice - In the case of casual employees by either party giving one day's written notice - The relevant period of notice may be reduced by written agreement between the employer and employee. - Where the full notice is not given, payment equivalent to the unexpired period of notice shall be paid or forfeited as the case may be. - 32.3 The employer may terminate the agreement without notice, in the case of substantiated serious misconduct. - The employer may elect to pay the employee wages in lieu of all or part of the notice period.
-Where this is done, this shall not constitute dismissal. - The employer may only make deductions from wages in accordance with the Wages Protection Act 1983 and subsequent amendments. - The employer shall also be entitled to make a rateable deduction for time lost through the employee's own default, sickness and accident or at the employee's own request.
+- 32.1 Except as indicated in the 90-day Trial Period clause above, this Agreement may be terminated as follows: - In the case of registered nurses, enrolled nurses, activities/ recreation officers, by either party giving four weeks' written notice. - In the case of caregivers, household employees, kitchen hands, gardeners, maintenance workers and physiotherapy assistants, cooks, chefs, and receptionists by either party giving two weeks' written notice - In the case of casual employees by either party giving one day's written notice - The relevant period of notice may be reduced by written agreement between the employer and employee. - Where the full notice is not given, payment equivalent to the unexpired period of notice shall be paid or forfeited as the case may be. - 32.3 The employer may terminate the agreement without notice, in the case of substantiated serious misconduct. - The employer may elect to pay the employee wages in lieu of all or part of the notice period.
+Where this is done, this shall not constitute dismissal.